elliotfraser/TeachingAccelerator_AIHackathon/README.md

 # Importing

-If you'd like to use the Teaching Accelerator yourself or simply see how it's built, please feel free to export from my unmanaged solution from GitHub and import into your own environment.
+If you'd like to use the Teaching Accelerator yourself or simply see how it's built, please feel free to export from my unmanaged solution and import into your own environment.

 > Please note, as of 28/09/2023 the, the new PVA component was not working in UK environments, only in US.
 Hopefully this will be fixed soon.